bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for document object model, it is language nuetral and allows you to manipulate a web page without editing the pages HTML or CSS.

 2. What is an event?

+Events are things that happen in HTML, javascript can react to HTML events.

 3. What is an event listener?

+A procedure or function that waits for an event to happen.

 4. Why would we convert a NodeList into an Array?

+If you wanted to use forEach, map ect. methods that you cannot use with a node list.

 5. What is a component?

+Components allow you to create reusable custom elements.

 ### Git Set up